grafana/mimir/pkg/querier/engine/streaming/README.md

 This directory contains a highly experimental, very limited and likely somewhat broken PromQL engine.

+In contrast to Prometheus' default PromQL engine, this PromQL engine evaluates queries as a stream of series.
+Amongst other benefits, this allows it to evaluate queries with thousands of series with minimal memory utilisation.

 For more information about this engine, check out the 2023 PromCon talk ["Yet Another Streaming PromQL Engine"](https://promcon.io/2023-berlin/talks/yet-another-streaming-promql-engine).

 # Supported features